From 32-bit computing to the digital transformation era, the past 10 years has seen big progress in cloud and hybrid server technology.

 Finally, the three extra years of update support only apply for vulnerabilities that are classed under the ‘Critical’ or ‘Important’ designations.
 There will no new features added under the Extended Security Updates plans, either.

 How the ESU helps your move to Azure

 End-of-support tends to be a stressful time and enterprises are understandably not always able to upgrade everything before the deadline.
 The new Extended Security Updates is a big deal not only for the longer official support, but because it can further streamline your business’s potential transition to the Azure cloud platform.

 - Cheaper pathway to Azure: The three year extension comes at a good time, as businesses can leverage their Azure Hybrid Benefit to save money when moving any SQL Server 2008 and Windows Server 2008 environments to Azure Virtual Machines while gaining the ESU plan for free.
 So long as you have Software Assurance, you can save 55 per cent on the cost of running your workloads in Azure VMs.

 - No need for coding: Migrating and re-hosting any of these 2008 SQL Server and Windows Server 2008 workloads to Azure requires zero application code changes on your part.
 Instead of your IT team worrying about how to handle the transition, you can lift and shift your old servers directly to Azure without any re-engineering efforts.
-You can then spend more time evaluating and understanding how the wider Azure platform and its services can benefit your business, or upgrading on-premises to the latest versions.
+You can spend more time evaluating and understanding how the Azure platform and its services benefit your business, or upgrading on-premises to the latest versions.